adamparkosidis/Metropolis-Hastings-algorithm/README.md

 # The Metropolis-Hastings algorithm

 The Metropolis-Hastings algorithm is a Markov chain Monte Carlo method used to acquire a sequence of random samples from a probability distribution where direct sampling is difficult.
 This sequence can be used to compute an integral or to estimate the distribution.
+It randomly takes different samples from a space and determines if the current sample is more likely to come from the posterior than the previous sample.

 [More details about the algorithm](https://en.wikipedia.org/wiki/Metropolis–Hastings_algorithm)